peteroupc/peteroupc.github.io/random.md

 <a id=Seed_Generation_for_Noncryptographic_RNGs></a>
 ### Seed Generation for Noncryptographic RNGs

 For noncryptographic PRNGs, an application ought to generate seeds likely to vary "wildly" from previously generated seeds, to reduce the risk of correlated "random" numbers or sequences.
-In most cases, this can be achieved by seeding with the output of a cryptographic RNG or using the advice in the previous section.
+In most cases, this can be done by seeding with the output of a cryptographic RNG or using the advice in the [previous section](#Seed_Generation).

 For [**manually-seeded PRNGs**](#Manually_Seeded_PRNGs), however, if multiple processes (including threads, tasks, or subtasks) need to use repeatable "random" numbers for the same purpose, an application can generate one seed and distribute it to those processes as follows.
 For each such process:

 1. Create a PRNG instance for that process.